 Am I Personally Going to Invest in an Opportunity Fund?

-I’m definitely looking into the various opportunities.
-As I mentioned, in order to capture the full tax benefit I currently have some taxable stock accounts that have benefitted from some gains over the last few years.
+I'm definitely looking into the various opportunities.
+As I mentioned, in order to capture the full tax benefit, I currently have taxable stock accounts that have benefitted from gains over the last few years.
 This may be a great play for deferring those gains.
-It’s impossible for me to know whether we’re at some peak in the stock market, but the tax benefits seem tremendous.
+It's impossible for me to know whether we're at a peak in the stock market, but the tax benefits seem tremendous.

 Would I sell some of my current property to invest in this fund?
 I definitely won't be selling my apartment building for it.
 I might consider selling a single family if it appreciated enough to make it worth it.

 I'd have to consider a 1031 exchange at the same time and see what made more sense.
 However, these opportunity funds are quite passive so the appeal is definitely there, plus all of the tax benefits.